 “You’re doing wonderfully,” says Dr. I. And strangely, this helps.
 Damn, I think as he works away, I’m good at this.

-Still, it’s not fun.
-I don’t like it.
-But before I know, it’s done.
-Cotton and metal brackets are pulled from my sore mouth, one at a time.
+Before I know it, he’s done.
+Cotton and metal brackets are pulled from my sore mouth, one by one.

 I walk out feeling good.
 I triumphed.